JaycieErysdren/Portal2D-SDL/README.md

-# Portal2D-SDL
+# Portal2D

-Trying to port the Portal2D engine, originally written in 1999 by Derek John Evans, to SDL2.
+It's a software-rendered portal-based 2.5D engine, originally written in the summer of 1999 by Derek John Evans.

-It's a software-rendered portal-based 2.5D engine.
-At the moment it compiles successfully for DOS with Open Watcom v2.

 I've written and included a Kaitai Struct definitions file for the Portal2D level format.
 The format itself is pretty barebones, but it should be expandable enough.
 I might make a new level editor / level format later on down the line if I feel like it.